Seeing Japan Anew

 It was tremendously fun to spend some time with them in Tokyo and Yokohama, as I haven’t had much chance to go outside my little countryside town for the past few months.

 Tokyo itself is always a bit of a shock to my system as it’s so big compared to every other city I’ve ever been to.
 Half the fun in a city as big as Tokyo is just losing yourself in the myriad of small streets and alleys that seem to hold an endless supply of small izakaya and snack bars.

 As for the trip itself, it was fun from start to finish with some exciting adventures in Tokyo, Matsumoto and Nagano.
-We ventured up Tokyo Tower, went through the crowds of salarymen and office ladies in Shinjuku and browsed the expensive boutiques and shops in Omotesando.
-We tried liberal amounts of strange ice cream flavors at Baskin-Robbins and ate black burgers at Burger King.
-Throw in copious amounts of fun at a local amusement center in the baseball batting cages and at the hundreds of arcade cabinets and it was a once in a lifetime experience for all of us.
+We ventured up Tokyo Tower, went through the crowds of salarymen and office ladies in Shinjuku, and browsed the expensive boutiques and shops in Omotesando.
+We tried liberal amounts of strange ice cream flavours at Baskin-Robbins and ate black burgers at Burger King.
+Throw in copious amounts of fun at a local amusement centre in the baseball batting cages and at the hundreds of arcade cabinets, and it was a once in a lifetime experience for all of us.

-Now that everyone has flown back home I do feel a bit sad as the crazy conversations and adventures we had are at an end but I am glad that I had a chance to connect with everyone again and hopefully in the near future I can head back home for a week or two and have fun times with me friends and family.
+Now that everyone has flown back home I do feel a bit sad as the crazy conversations and adventures we had are at an end, but I am glad that I had a chance to connect with everyone again and hopefully in the near future I can head back home for a week or two and have fun times with my friends and family.